SharePoint/sp-dev-docs/docs/declarative-customization/get-started-create-site-design.md

 You can also apply a published site design to an existing site collection using the [Invoke-SPOSiteDesign](https://docs.microsoft.com/en-us/powershell/module/sharepoint-online/Invoke-SPOSiteDesign?view=sharepoint-ps) cmdlet.

+You can apply a published site design to:
+1. Group-connected Team site
-You can already apply to Group-connected Team and Communication sites.
-By August 2018 you will also be able to apply site designs to the team site not connected to an Office 365 Group, a classic team site, or a classic publishing site.
+2. Team site not connected to an Office 365 Group
+3. Communication site
+4. Classic team site
+5. Classic publishing site

 ### Associate with a hub site